ExeClim/Isca/docs/source/modules/two_stream_gray_rad.rst

 :astronomy_mod: Module that performs astronomical calcuations used for insolation.
 :mixed_layer_mod: Surface albedo is set here.
 This is also where the surface temperature is updated.
 :surface_flux_mod: An internal heat flux for giant planets can be set here.
 :constants_mod: Planetary rotation rate and orbital period are set here.
-These are used in the caluclations made by ``astronomy_mod``.
+These are used in the calculations made by ``astronomy_mod``.

 Other radiative transfer schemes are included in the following modules: